Austin Truck Accident Lawyers

 - Pain and suffering

 - Future medical costs

-Our Austin accident attorneys need to examine the facts of your case to estimate the potential case worth.
+Our Austin, Texas truck accident attorneys need to examine the facts of your case to estimate the potential case worth.

 If your loved one died in the accident, we can pursue a wrongful death case against the opposing parties.
 A wrongful death claim is different than a traditional accident claim in Austin.
 When seeking a wrongful death settlement, the following parties may file a lawsuit:

 *The executor of the estate can only file a claim if the other parties listed do not file a wrongful death claim within three months of the person’s death.